nazimur-rahiman/sparkle-dental/site/content/_index.md

 ---
 title: Crafting Confident Smiles, Every Day
-subtitle: "Join us at Sparkle Dental Clinic, Tiruppur to discover the art of exceptional dental care, empowering you to embrace a healthier, more confident smile. "
+subtitle: Join us at Sparkle Dental Clinic, Tiruppur to discover the art of exceptional dental care, empowering you to embrace a healthier, more confident smile
 image: img/diana-polekhina-fmb7idfjhtm-unsplash.jpg
 blurb:
   heading: Contact Us